AtrayeeNeog/Visualization_2019-20/Documentation/MainMeeting_2020_06_10_MOM.md

 * Implement the discussed methods for question 3
 * Start with the report
 * Make a report before the deadline for revision from Prof. Preim
+* Start with the report and website content
+* Decide on the items(pictures and descriptions) to present

 ### Next Meeting's agenda(June, 10th, 1pm)?